Toward Long-Term and Archivable Reproducibility: Survey of common existing reproducible workflows

 \subsection{Image Processing On Line journal, IPOL (2010)}

-The IPOL journal\footnote{\inlinecode{\url{https://www.ipol.im}}} \citeappendix{limare11} (first published article in July 2010) publishes papers on image processing algorithms as well as the the full code of the proposed algorithm.
+The IPOL journal\footnote{\inlinecode{\url{https://www.ipol.im}}}\citeappendix{limare11} (first published article in July 2010) publishes papers on image processing algorithms as well as the the full code of the proposed algorithm.
 An IPOL paper is a traditional research paper, but with a focus on implementation.
 The published narrative description of the algorithm must be detailed to a level that any specialist can implement it in their own programming language (extremely detailed).
-The author's own implementation of the algorithm is also published with the paper (in C, C++, or MATLAB), the code must be commented well enough and link each part of it with the relevant part of the paper.
-The authors must also submit several example of datasets that show the applicability of their proposed algorithm.
+The author's own implementation of the algorithm is also published with the paper (in C, C++ or MATLAB/Octave and recently Python), the code can only have a very limited set of external dependencies (with pre-defined versions), must be commented well enough, and link each part of it with the relevant part of the paper.
+The authors must also submit several example datasets that show the applicability of their proposed algorithm.
 The referee is expected to inspect the code and narrative, confirming that they match with each other, and with the stated conclusions of the published paper.
 After publication, each paper also has a ``demo'' button on its web page, allowing readers to try the algorithm on a web-interface and even provide their own input.

 IPOL has grown steadily over the last 10 years, publishing 23 research articles in 2019.
 We encourage the reader to visit its web page and see some of its recent papers and their demos.
 The reason it can be so thorough and complete is its very narrow scope (low-level image processing algorithms), where the published algorithms are highly atomic, not needing significant dependencies (beyond input/output of well-known formats), allowing the referees and readers to go deeply into each implemented algorithm.
-In fact, high-level languages like Perl, Python, or Java are not acceptable in IPOL precisely because of the additional complexities, such as the dependencies that they require.
 However, many data-intensive projects commonly involve dozens of high-level dependencies, with large and complex data formats and analysis, so while it is modular (a single module, doing a very specific thing) this solution is not scalable.